-A quick and easy baked feta appetizer that’s bursting with bright and bold Mediterranean flavors!
+A quick and easy baked feta appetizer bursting with bright, bold Mediterranean flavors.

-Learn how to use this recipe as a template to swap in all sorts of seasonal fruits and veggies.
+Use this recipe as a flexible template - swap in all sorts of seasonal veggies, herbs, and spices to make it your own baked-feta flavor adventure.

-- Intensify the tomato flavor.
-Roasting tomatoes brings out their natural sweetness and concentrates their flavor.
+- Roasting Tomatoes: Roasting cherry tomatoes brings out their natural sweetness and intensifies their flavor.

 The dish both doubles and halves beautifully!
 Make as much or as little as you want.